Painsomnia: The Torturous Nightly Routine Of Young Women With Chronic Pain

 It's 3am on a Tuesday and my boyfriend sleeps soundly next to me as I contemplate getting up for the day.
 Tossing and turning since midnight, I have watched an episode of Gilmore Girls and listened to my meditation tracks.
-I have taken melatonin and CBD.
 I have ice packs and heat pads and yet I am still awake, and still in pain.

 Advertisement